 The ideal speed and altitude will vary by landscape, drone model, and camera, so conduct tests to determine the best combination for each particular project.

-As a rule of thumb, plan for at least 70% image overlap, but consider the level of detail required for your project — in some cases, 80% or 90% overlap is needed, and in others you can get away with 60%.
+As a rule of thumb, plan for at least 70 percent image overlap, but consider the level of detail required for your project—in some cases, you need 80 percent or 90 percent overlap, and in others, you can get away with 60 percent.

 The more overlap, the more data points the software can use to create a composite map, and the more accurate it will be.